 Oral Food Desensitization Program

-Baker Allergy Asthma and Dermatology is one of the few offices in the country to offer a new food allergy risk reduction therapy.
+The Baker Allergy & Asthma Clinic is one of the few offices in the country to offer a new food allergy risk reduction therapy.
 This therapy can provide a long-term solution for patients with peanut, egg, milk, wheat, or other food related allergies.

 The treatment starts with minute doses of peanut, egg, milk, or other food protein, in solution.
 Then gradually, over a period of one to four months, increases are made until an amount greater than a usual bite is achieved.
 At this stage, the patient is in what can be referred to as a “refractory state”.
 Maintenance of a refractory state is dependent on persistent exposure.
 The patient must remain on a regular dose of the food in question indefinitely.
 This program is designed for patients age 4 and older, old enough to understand the reasons for participating and be actively engaged in the process.
 This treatment is not curative.
 If regular exposure is not maintained, a return to a reactive state occurs in a percentage of patients.

 The intention of the treatment isn’t to help kids eat large amounts of peanuts, but to prevent a life-threatening allergic reaction in case they accidentally eat trace amounts.
 Our goal is to get the patient “bite-proof”.
 As with every treatment, oral food desensitization is not for everyone, but we have been highly successful in our treatments so far.